Largest regular multigraphs with three distinct eigenvalues: Upper bound for regular multigraphs with three eigenvalues

-\begin{lemma} Let $G$ be a connected $k$-regular multigraph of order $n$ with adjacency matrix $\A$.
-Suppose $\A$ has only three distinct eigenvalues.
-If $n> q^2+q+1$ and $k\geq 3$, then there does not exist $G$ except for Moore graphs.
-If $n>q^2+q+1$ and $k=2$, then $G$ is the cycle graphs of order 4 or 5. \end{lemma} \begin{proof} By Lemma~\ref{lem:larger}, $G$ is strongly regular, and let $(n,k,\lambda,\mu)$ be the parameters of $G$.
+\begin{lemma} Let $G$ be a connected $k$-regular multigraph of order $n$ with only 3 distinct eigenvalues.
+If $n> k^2-k+1$ and $k\geq 3$, then there does not exist $G$ except for Moore graphs.
+If $n>k^2-k+1$ and $k=2$, then $G$ is the cycle graph of order 4 or 5. \end{lemma} \begin{proof} By Lemma~\ref{lem:larger}, $G$ is strongly regular, and let $(n,k,\lambda,\mu)$ be the parameters of $G$.
 The assertion clearly holds for $k=2$.
 Suppose $k\geq 3$.
-Let $\tau_1$, $\tau_2$ be the non-trivial distinct eigenvalues of $G$.
+Let $\tau_1$, $\tau_2$ be the distinct eigenvalues of $G$ with $\tau_1,\tau_2 \ne k$.
+For connected strongly regular graphs, it follows that $\mu \ne 0$.
 If $\mu \geq 2$, then